sp5wwp/TrainDelay/README.md

 ./pociagi.sh && ./extract 51428
 51428 is the train number (change it:)

-For all trains, please use ./delays.sh
+For all trains, please use ./delays.sh (you don't have to compile anything beforehand)